birdandhike.com logo

 Birding the end of the road

---Lower Bristlecone Trail (Site 550).
-The lower end of the Bristlecone Trail is located about 1 mile before the end of the road.
-There are no signs for the turnoff; instead, drive past Long Meadow and watch for signs to McWilliams Campground.
-After the "campground ahead" sign, but about 100 feet before the actual entrance to the campground, turn right on a well-graded dirt road.
+--Lower Bristlecone Trailhead (Site 0550).
+Lower Bristlecone Trailhead is located about 1 mile before the end of the road.
+Watch for a trailhead sign past Long Meadow and before McWilliams Campground.
 Drive about 100 yards to the big dirt parking lot at the end of the road.

 Hours